DavidCarl/loraRatchetThesis/esp32/README.md

 # ESP32

+## Prerequisites

+* ESP32 Rust toolchain
+* Raspberry Pi (We used 3B+)
+* SX1276 modules

+For the ESP32 rust toolchain, we used a toolchain made by esp-rs, and it can be found [here](https://github.com/esp-rs/rust-build).

 ## Running

 ### Compile

-First you need to install the ESP32 Rust toolchain, documentation about it can be read [here](https://github.com/esp-rs/rust-build)

-Secondly you need to set some envoirment variables, for the ESP32 to connect to wifi.
+You need to set some envoirment variables, for the ESP32 to connect to wifi.

 `RUST_ESP32_STD_DEMO_WIFI_SSID=<ssid>`
 `RUST_ESP32_STD_DEMO_WIFI_PASS=<password>`